Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (a) first, to recover the expense of the securement and preservation of the property and of its sale;

-(b) second, to the payment of compensation, on the recommendation of and in an amount considered reasonable by the commissioner, to the person, if any, who surrendered the property to the custody of the provincial police force;
+(b) second, to the payment of compensation, on the recommendation of and in an amount considered reasonable by the commissioner, to the person, if any, who surrendered the property to the custody of the provincial police service;

 (c) third, to the payment of the remainder of the proceeds into the consolidated revenue fund as general revenue.

-9 The Province, the provincial police force or an officer, employee or agent of either of them shall not be liable in damages or otherwise for or in respect of a claim concerning property that has been disposed of under this regulation.
+9 The Province, the provincial police service or an officer, employee or agent of either of them shall not be liable in damages or otherwise for or in respect of a claim concerning property that has been disposed of under this regulation.

 10 Good and sufficient title to property disposed of under this regulation to a person vests in that person, as against any other person who claims or might claim against the property.

-[Provisions of the Police Act, R.S.B.C.
+[Provisions relevant to the enactment of this regulation: Police Act, R.S.B.C.
 1996, c.
-367, relevant to the enactment of this regulation: section 74 (2) (n)]
+367, s.
+74 (2) (n).]

 Copyright © King's Printer, Victoria, British Columbia, Canada